wojtryb/Wojtryb-Krita-Scripts/README.md

 - Requires no locked or inherit-alpha layers inside the scope.
 - If active layer was not in inherit-alpha mode, remaining content takes place of the original layer.

 > Warning: The script modifies content of multiple layers.
-Undoing it with `ctrl+Z` may not be possible, as it creates multiple entries in the undo stack.
+Undoing it with `ctrl+z` may not be possible, as it creates multiple entries in the undo stack.
 Ideally, save the document before using this script.

 > Note: If `Settings > Configure Krita > General > Window > Show on-canvas popup settings` is turned off, the script will not show its progress.